Maintaining Oral Health with Regular Dental Care

 Frequently Asked Questions

-Yes, teeth cleaning is safe and highly recommended during pregnancy.
-Hormonal changes during pregnancy can increase the risk of developing gum disease, which can affect the health of the developing baby.
-It’s important to inform your dentist about your pregnancy so they can take any necessary precautions.
+Absolutely!
+Teeth cleaning is both safe and highly recommended during pregnancy.
+Hormonal changes can increase the risk of gum disease and inflammation, which may impact both maternal and fetal health.
+Regular cleanings help keep gums healthy during pregnancy.
+Be sure to inform your dentist so they can take any necessary precautions.

-After a teeth cleaning, it’s best to avoid eating or drinking anything highly pigmented, acidic, or extremely hot or cold for a few hours to prevent sensitivity and staining.
-Stick to soft foods and clear liquids if possible.
-Resume your normal oral hygiene routine, but be gentle initially if your gums are tender.
+After a cleaning, avoid highly pigmented, acidic, or extremely hot or cold foods and drinks for a few hours to prevent sensitivity and staining.
+If your gums feel tender, opt for soft foods and clear liquids.
+Resume your regular oral hygiene routine, but be gentle with flossing and brushing to avoid irritation.